jitusharma7/Exam-Mark-Prediction/README.md

 ## Result
 *  Reading score, writing score,  group D, high school, some high school, standard are key features to drive student's performance in maths.
-*  Model Acuracy - 70%  - need more feature engineering and apply various algorithm model.
+*  Model Accuracy - 70%  - need more feature engineering and apply various algorithm models.

 ## Business_Recommendation
-* To imporve the score in maths, studnets should focus on reading and writing socre.
+* To improve the score in maths, students should focus on reading and writing score.

 ## Credit
 * [dockship](https://https://dockship.io/) - This project has been done on this competitive platform.